Kurento/kurento/source/features/events.rst

 MediaFlowOutStateChange
 -----------------------

-- State = *Flowing*: There is data flowing **from** the Endpoint towards the KMS Pipeline.
+- State = *Flowing*: There is data **flowing out** from the Endpoint towards the KMS Pipeline.
 Technically, this means that there are GStreamer Buffers flowing from the Endpoint's ``src`` pad to the Pipeline.
 For example, with a Player element this event would fire when media is read from disk and is pushed to the Pipeline.

 - State = *NotFlowing*: The element is not sending any output data to the Pipeline.